 History & Culture

-Long before there were roads and highways in Michigan, people and goods were being transported regularly on the ships of the Great Lakes.
+People and goods were being transported regularly on the ships of the Great Lakes.
 The Manitou Passage (between the Manitou Islands and the mainland) was a busy corridor for commercial shipping.
 The location of the Manitou Islands made them ideal for a refueling stop for steamers to pick up wood for their boilers.
-That was one of the driving forces for early settlement of the islands.
+The North Manitou History and South Manitou Island History share how each That was one of the driving forces for early settlement of the islands.
 Docks were built, and trees were cut to fuel the growing Great Lakes Shipping fleet.

 Lighthouse on South Manitou Island